 my July has been the busiest month since Ribalon started.
 I have delivered or organised three major events in only one month: EBTA Summer Camp 2017, On Arrival EVS training and International Training No Panic.
 I thought I’d be exhausted by the end of the month, but surprisingly, I am bursting with energy.
 I’ll be returning back to the UK tomorrow and life will settle down only for a couple of days until full speed again.
-Not to mention the preparation for one last training in SF for Slovenia, which is the biggest event I’m organising in my home country (I highly recommend joining it, as it is the only Slovenian training in Solution Focused approach and it has so far been exceeding even the wildest expectations).

 So I am blooming professionally and could hardly imagine a more successful and fruitful summer.